-- 819. Draft decision amendment 15 required that the proposed revised access arrangement be amended to remove provision under the reference tariff variation mechanism for the variation of reference tariffs by way of a "new costs pass through variation".
-The Authority's reason for this requirement was that the proposed general provision for DBP to pass through cost changes is inconsistent with rule 97(1)(c) that allows for cost pass throughs only in respect of defined events. - 820.
-DBP has responded to the required amendment not by removing provision for the "new costs pass through variation", but rather by specifying defined events for which a cost pass through may occur, which comprise: - costs arising from a change in law; - costs arising from an increase in the price paid by DBP for system use gas; and - a change in costs to DBP for land access under any access right granted to DBP under the Dampier to Bunbury Pipeline Act 1998. - 821.
-The revisions to the access arrangement proposal address the reasons of the Authority for draft decision amendment 15 by specifying certain events that constitute defined events for the purpose of a new costs pass through variation. - 822.
-The Authority has given consideration to the events specified by DBP and the operation of the new costs pass through variation. - 823.
-The Authority accepts that the defined event of "costs arising from a change in law" is a reasonable cost pass through event.
+- 826. Draft decision amendment 15 required that the proposed revised access arrangement be amended to remove provision under the reference tariff variation mechanism for the variation of reference tariffs by way of a "new costs pass through variation".
+The Authority's reason for this requirement was that the proposed general provision for DBP to pass through cost changes is inconsistent with rule 97(1)(c) that allows for cost pass throughs only in respect of defined events. - 827.
+DBP has responded to the required amendment not by removing provision for the "new costs pass through variation", but rather by specifying defined events for which a cost pass through may occur, which comprise: - costs arising from a change in law; - costs arising from an increase in the price paid by DBP for system use gas; and - a change in costs to DBP for land access under any access right granted to DBP under the Dampier to Bunbury Pipeline Act 1998. - 828.
+The revisions to the access arrangement proposal address the reasons of the Authority for draft decision amendment 15 by specifying certain events that constitute defined events for the purpose of a new costs pass through variation. - 829.
+The Authority has given consideration to the events specified by DBP and the operation of the new costs pass through variation. - 830.
+The Authority accepts that the defined event of "costs arising from a change in law" is a reasonable cost pass through event. - 831.
+The Authority does not accept that an increase in the price paid by DBP for system use gas is a reasonable cost pass through event.
+DBP has indicated to the Authority that the price it pays for system use gas is subject to renegotiation, with a renegotiated price to commence at some time during 2015.
+The Authority considers that the prospect of renegotiation of a price of an input to pipeline operation is not justification for the cost of system use gas being treated differently to most other elements of operating expenditure in the determination of total revenue, that is, a forecast made of the cost and the service provider bearing cost risk for the access arrangement period.
+Rather, the Authority is of the view that a cost-pass through mechanism should only apply to cost items that are unilaterally imposed on DBP, such as changes in taxation.